Exclusive September offer | £200 off all assessments | Book a free consultation today

 We understand that you may have questions about our services and how we can support you or your child.
 For more details and answers to common queries, visit our FAQs page.
 We’re here to help you feel confident and informed every step of the way.

 We offer a free phone consultation to answer any initial questions.
-We’ll listen, understand your needs and guide you toward the right assessment or support.
-There’s no obligation, just reassurance and a helpful conversation.
+We’ll listen, understand your needs and take you through our assessment options.
+There’s no obligation, just reassurance and a helpful starting point.

 Please note: We are not an emergency service, if you are in crisis and need urgent support or are worried about immediate risk of harm to self or others, please call 999.
 Alternatively, you can contact your GP and ask for an emergency appointment or visit your local A&E department.
-You can also contact the following services 24 hours a day, 7 days a week: NHS Helpline (111) and Samaritans (116 123)
+You can also contact the following services 24 hours a day, 7 days a week: NHS Helpline (111) and Samaritans (116 123).